aselshall/ESM_Tutorial/README.md

 Using Earth System Models: A Tutorial https://www.youtube.com/playlist?list=PLYJuWYhfyGeP37K9wJEwdUP5J4aCxnai_

 Part 1.
-Using Earth system models:
+Using Earth system models: <br>
 1.1 A short introduction
 1.2 Sea surface height and Loop Current as an example

 Part 2.
 Accessing the outputs of Earth system models: